 Role of the Legislative Services Division

-LSD provides services to the Milwaukee County Board of Supervisors, County Executive, County departments and the general public.
+LSD provides services to the Milwaukee County Board of Supervisors, County Executive, county departments, and the general public.

-Committee on Finance
+- Committee on Intergovernmental Relations

 Allyson R. Smith – Committee Coordinator

-Committee on Intergovernmental Relations
+- Committee on Audit

-Committee on Parks, Energy, and Environment
+- Committee on Parks and Culture

-Committee on Audit
+- Committee on Personnel

-*Lakefront Development Advisory Commission
+- Lakefront Development Advisory Commission

 Janelle M. Jensen, Legislative Services Division Manager

 - Committee on Community, Environment, and Economic Development